 The University attempts to place an employee with a documented disability in an equivalent or lower status vacant position for which the employee qualifies if:

-- the employee is no longer able to perform the functions of his or her position with or without reasonable accommodation
+- the employee is no longer able to perform the functions of their position with or without reasonable accommodation

 - medical documentation establishes a reasonable likelihood that engaging in job functions without a reasonable accommodation would aggravate the impairment to the extent that it would create a substantially limiting effect and no reasonable accommodation for the position exists